Diffusion-Aided Bandwidth-Efficient Semantic Communication with Adaptive Requests: Experimental Results and Discussion

+Comparing the main scheme with the fixed-budget one-shot baseline isolates the benefit of receiver-driven adaptation under the same average latent payload.
+Although the fixed-budget baseline transmits $N_{\mathrm{fix}}$ blocks matched to the main scheme on average, it cannot adapt its payload to sample difficulty and therefore yields lower ROUGE-L. This is the key advantage of the closed loop.
+It spends extra blocks only when the receiver-side semantic criterion is not met, while stopping early on easier samples.

+On pixel/perceptual fidelity (SSIM/LPIPS), the fixed-round scheme performs best because it always runs $t_{\max}$ rounds and thus accumulates substantially more retransmitted latent blocks than the early-stopping schemes (as shown in Fig.~\ref{fig:fig-bars}(a), where the main scheme typically terminates after far fewer rounds).
+This curve should therefore be interpreted as a high-overhead reference rather than a rate-comparable baseline.
+In contrast, the main and fixed-budget schemes are close on SSIM/LPIPS, indicating that matching the average latent payload largely closes the pixel/perceptual gap; the main scheme primarily differs by reallocating the same budget across images via semantic-driven stopping.

+Fig.~\ref{fig:fig-metrics}(e) shows that FID mildly increases with SNR for some configurations.
+This is consistent with our heuristic that decreases the inpainting strength and therefore the number of denoising steps at higher SNR.
+The sampler relies more on the received latent evidence and performs fewer corrective diffusion updates, which can slightly worsen dataset-level feature statistics.
+Fig.~\ref{fig:fig-metrics}(f) further shows that increasing $\tau$ improves FID for the main and no-guidance schemes because more evidence is delivered before stopping, while the caption-only full-mask baseline degrades as $\tau$ increases.

+Fig.~\ref{fig:pfail} reports $P_{\text{fail}}$ versus SNR at $\tau=0.7$.
+The main scheme consistently achieves the lowest failure probability, since feedback injects additional latent evidence only when the semantic score is insufficient.
+Fixed-round can show higher $P_{\text{fail}}$ despite sending more blocks, because the caption-consistency score is not guaranteed to improve monotonically under stochastic diffusion re-inpainting \cite{lugmayr2022repaint}.

+Fig.~\ref{fig:compare} shows a representative example at $\kappa=0.25$.
+The full-mask baseline produces a plausible image but lacks source-specific details, while the no-guidance baseline tends to preserve local textures yet may drift in high-level semantics.
+In contrast, the main scheme progressively refines the reconstruction across rounds as additional latent blocks are requested, and the reconstruction becomes increasingly consistent across rounds, reducing inconsistent regions while keeping the content aligned with the caption constraint.

-Finally, we present a brief complexity note.
-The total compute scales with the sum of denoising steps executed across rounds in the latent diffusion sampler.
-VAE encode and decode and ROUGE-L scoring add only small overheads relative to denoising.
-Memory is dominated by U-Net activations and model parameters and remains essentially constant across rounds.
-In our setup with an RTX 5080 GPU with an AMD 9700X CPU, single-image inference completes in under three seconds.
+Finally, we comment on complexity.
+Runtime is dominated by diffusion sampling, and the overall cost scales with the cumulative number of denoising steps across rounds, i.e., $\sum_t S_t$.
+VAE encode/decode, caption generation, and score computation run once per round and add a small constant overhead relative to sampling.
+Memory is dominated by the fixed model parameters and U-Net activations during sampling, and thus remains essentially constant across retransmission rounds.